adamdai/magmacam/README.md

 ### RAM_test.py
 Test program which feeds an image stored in ROM to the RAM in the `pipeline.py` circuit and runs the BNN classifier.
+Can be used to test the BNN on a custom image.

 ## aetherling
 This folder contains high level magma circuits defined using the [aetherling